 Section 37 also allows a Court to place someone under Guardianship.
 This means that you have had a Guardian, this may be your local services authority or a person appointed by social services, appointed for your welfare or for the protection of other persons.
 Your Guardian has legal powers to tell you:

 - to attend appointments for medical treatment, work, education or training at set places at set times

 - to allow a doctor or other named person to see you.

 If you have any further questions or require advice please contact us on 01733 882800 or using the email link below.

 Richard Boucher LLB

 Richard is an Associate Director and leads the Mental Health team.
 Richard was...

 Andrew Cave LLB

-Andrew is a Director and Head of the Dispute Resolution team.
-He is an...
+Andrew is a Director and leads the Commercial Litigation Team.
+Andrew is an...

-Clive is a Paralegal in our Mental Health Team and joined us in November 2013....
+Clive is a Paralegal working in the Mental Health team.
+Clive joined Hunt...